RubixML/ML/docs/training.md

 > **Note:** After the initial training, the learner will expect subsequent datasets to contain the same number and order of features.

 ## Monitoring Progress
 Since training is often an iterative process, it is useful to obtain feedback as to how the learner is progressing in real-time.
 For example, you may want to monitor the training loss to make sure that it isn't increasing instead of decreasing with training.
-Such early feedback can indicate model overfitting or improperly tuned hyper-parameters.
+Such early feedback saves you time by allowing you to abort training early if things aren't going well.
 Learners that implement the [Verbose](verbose.md) interface accept a [PSR-3](https://www.php-fig.org/psr/psr-3/) logger instance that can be used to output training information at each time step (or *epoch*).
-The library comes built-in with a [Screen Logger](other/loggers/screen.md) that does the job for most cases.
+The library comes built-in with the [Screen Logger](other/loggers/screen.md) that does the job for most cases.

 ```php
 use Rubix\ML\Classifiers\LogisticRegression;